YarboJanks/buffered.io/source/_drafts/oscp.markdown

 The lab was a wonderful place to play, practice and learn.
 I was constantly blown away by the mixture of operating systems, patch levels, kernel versions, system application and feature versions, third-party applications, and even custom applications that had been built which emulated the kind of things you'd expect a developer to throw together to help them do something a little easier and quicker as part of their day job.
 The effort that has gone into the design and set up of the lab environment is commendable.
 It really felt like I was in a real network with real machines and real people using those machines.

-The lab was made up of nearly 60 machines partitioned into a number of networks.
+It was made up of nearly 60 machines partitioned into a number of networks.
+Each machine has it's own identity and story, some are interesting and some not so much.
 I'm not going to elaborate on the detail too much because discovering that is all part of the fun.
+But I will say that I experienced `Pain` and `Sufference` \[sic\] in ways I didn't expect.

 The networks are connected together in interesting ways, and you as the penetration tester will need to work your way through the machines and networks, pivoting your attacks off compromised hosts as you go with the end goal of compromising all of the hosts and making it to the **Admin** network.

 As you would expect, some machines are very easy to break into and other machines are really quite hard.
 The beauty of the lab is that, depending on your background, exposure and interests, the machines that you find hard might not be hard for others and vice-versa.
 Some machines run applications you wouldn't expect them to run.
 Some machines have very new or very old configurations of software.
 The mix is truly great, and makes sure that you have to keep thinking rather than slipping into a "routine".